-It is recommended that there are 2 weeks of practical hours, as a minimum.
-Work placements are encouraged, however, simulation is allowed where appropriate.
+It is recommended that there are 70 hours of practical hours, as a minimum.
+Work placements are encouraged; however, simulation is allowed where appropriate.

 Centres should adopt a delivery approach which supports the development of all individuals.
-The aims and aspirations of all the learners, including those with identified special needs or Version 1 61010492 / 61010509 Page 7 of 61 learning difficulties/disabilities, should be considered and appropriate support mechanisms put in place.
+The aims and aspirations of all the learners, including those with identified special needs or learning difficulties/disabilities, should be considered and appropriate support mechanisms put in place.